microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 1 - Convert To Web App.md

 <br/>

 #### 9. Run the Application
 Open the terminal and navigate to the folder where your `app.py` file is located.
-Run the application by typing `python app.py` and pressing the `<ENTER>` key or simply click the play button in the top-right corner of the Visual Studio Code window.
+Run the application by typing `python app.py` and pressing the enter key or simply click the play button in the top-right corner of the Visual Studio Code window.
 For Codespaces, just click the play button.
 This will launch a browser and navigate to the home page (or you can browse to http://localhost:5000).

 [OPTIONAL] You can add tasks to a todo_list.txt file to see them display on the page.